aresys-srl/sct/docs/source/user_manual/analyses.rst

 The interferometric analysis feature is limited to Aresys internal SAR product format.

-An in-depth description of the core algorithm used for interferometric coherence computation can be found in Arepyextras-Quality documentation.
+An in-depth description of the core algorithm used for interferometric coherence computation can be found in PERSEO-Quality documentation.

 .. seealso::